LeviEyal/Algorithms-2-Course/README.md

         return "10"

     for each v in adj[u] :
-        if v.color = WHITE :    //then v is child of u childrenCodes[u].add(findCode(v))
+        if v.color = WHITE :    // then v is child of u
+            childrenCodes[u].add(findCode(v))
     Sort(childrenCodes[u])
     temp = ""